zhshch2002/goribot/README.md

 ### Run it！
 Call the `s.Run()` to run the spider.

-## ues the hook func and make extensions
+## use the hook func and make extensions
 wait to write.

 # Another Example